22 Things to Know Before Moving to Colorado Springs

 If you have snow tires or all-wheel drive, there's minimal threat of sliding around.
 Even without snow tires, the conditions are generally good throughout the winter.
 Some winters, we hardly get any snow at all.

-Mountain Life is Hard
+Number SixMountain Life is Hard

 Many people moving to Colorado Springs expect to live in the mountains when they get here.
 The Springs is not "in the mountains," though.

-People from out-of-state typically want the "mountain life.
+Snow in the mountains versus snow in the front rangePeople from out-of-state typically want the "mountain life.
 So, when they realize that most homes in Colorado Springs are not directly in the mountains, they start looking into Woodland Park and the surrounding mountain towns.

 People idealize "mountain life" in Colorado.
-They envision building a beautiful log cabin in the mountain and retiring in snowy bliss.
+They envision building a beautiful log cabin in the mountains and retiring in snowy bliss.
 That's not a realistic scenario, though.
 Instead, a much more harsh reality meets this dream for those who attempt it.

 Those who live in the mountains can find themselves isolated for months during the winter.
 Around the time they're getting stir-crazy from so many months of snow, the front range starts experiencing Spring.
 This season comes much later in the Mountains.
 Not many people can handle the long winters up there.